parkermac/LO/tracker2/README.md

 compared to the original in the tracker folder.
 These became apparent when we started doing tracking in very high-resolution runs in Hood Canal.
 - We fixed the logic for updating the vertical position.
 It had been using the relative depth of the starting location.
-Now instead we figure out how much z should change nad use it to update relative depth at the end location for each time step.
+Now instead we figure out how much z should change and use it to update relative depth at the end location for each time step.
 - We added the ability (should be a flag argument) to use more nearest neighbors to find the vertical velocity.
 Spikey w applied over 5 minute time steps caused excessive vertical motion.
-- W changed the nearest neighbor trees to use meters in all directions.
+- We changed the nearest neighbor trees to use meters in all directions.
 For high resolution grids the original lon, lat, pcs trees were unreliable.

 2022.11.16: